ezspot/cs2-statscollector/QuickStartGuide.md

   "DatabaseUsername": "cs2_statscollector",
   "DatabasePassword": "your_password",
   "DatabaseSslMode": "Required",
+  "AutoSaveSeconds": 60,
   "LogLevel": "Information"
 }
 ```
+4) Execute `database/init.sql` on your MySQL server to create the schema.
-4) Start the server.
-The plugin creates tables automatically.
+5) Start the server.
+The plugin will connect and begin tracking.
-   Reload if needed: `css_plugins reload statsCollector`
+   Verify with: `css_plugins list`

 ## Build from source
 1) Install .NET 8 SDK.